alejopj/holded-java-sdk/README.md

-# holded-rest-api-java-client
+# holded-java-sdk
-A Java client for the Holded's REST API
+A Java SDK for the Holded's REST API